Szorce

 Szorce is a village in the administrative district of Gmina Trzcianne, within Mońki County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 4 km south of Trzcianne, 14 km south-west of Mońki, and 39 km north-west of the regional capital Białystok.

 According to the 1921 census, the village was inhabited by 475 people, among whom 469 were Roman Catholic and 16 Mosaic.
 At the same time, 469 inhabitants declared Polish nationality, 6 Jewish.
 There were 80 residential buildings in the village.